franleplant/reform/README.md

 ## Reform Controlled Components

-We've basically explained everything that Reforms does, the only detail is that `Reform` highjacks the **View -> Model** flow and adds **validation** data to the newValue or `event` that the **View** emits in the form of the `control` object.
+We've basically explained everything that Reforms does, the only detail is that `Reform` hijacks the **View -> Model** flow and adds **validation** data to the newValue or `event` that the **View** emits in the form of the `control` object.